 Maine Laws on Service Dogs and Emotional Support Animals

-Below, we explain which animals qualify as service animals and assistance animals in Maine, where service animals are allowed, and some rules you may need to follow with your service animal.
+Below, we explain which animals qualify as service animals and assistance animals in Maine and where service animals must be allowed.
+We'll also review whether state and federal laws extend to emotional support animals (ESAs).

 What Counts as a Service Animal in Maine?

-In Maine, a service animal is a dog that is individually trained to do work or tasks to benefit someone with a disability, including a intellectual, mental, psychiatric, sensory, or physical disability.
+In Maine, a service animal is a dog that is individually trained to do work or tasks to benefit someone with a disability, whether the disability is:

-Under the ADA, a service animal is a dog or miniature horse that has been trained to perform tasks or do work for the benefit of a person with a disability.
+Under the ADA, a service animal is a dog (and sometimes a miniature horse) trained to perform tasks or do work for the benefit of a person with a disability.
 The tasks or work the animal does must be directly related to the person's disability.
+(28 C.F.R. § 36.104.)

-Examples of service animals that must be allowed into public accommodations under Mane state law and the ADA include:
+Examples of service animals that must be allowed into public accommodations under Maine state law and the ADA include:

 • hearing dogs, which alert their handlers to important sounds, such as alarms, doorbells, and other signals